calvinthrall/calvinthrall.github.io/Research.md

 Revolving Door Diplomats (with David Lindsey and Matt Malis)

-Transparency Shocks and Private Governance in Offshore Finance (with Daniel Berliner and Nikhil Kalyanpur)
+Gender Bias and Diplomatic Representation (with David Lindsey and Matt Malis)

-Public or Private?
-Demand Shocks and the Market for Climate Experts (with Simran Singh and Noah Zucker)
+Greener Pastures?
+A Labor Market Theory of Climate Governance (with Simran Singh and Noah Zucker)

 Measuring Academic Prestige (with Anne Meng)